-Hunters will soon head to the woods in search of a good ‘ole Georgia gobbler.
+Headed to the woods in search of Ole’ Tom Turkey this Spring?
 Before going, the Georgia Department of Natural Resources’ Wildlife Resources Division encourages all hunters to take time to review important turkey hunting safety tips.

-“The best way to keep yourself, and others, safe while hunting is to always practice firearms safety,” advises Jennifer Pittman, statewide hunter education administrator with the Wildlife Resources Division.
+“Practicing safe firearms handling is the best way to keep yourself, and others, protected while hunting,” advises Jennifer Pittman, statewide hunter education administrator with the Wildlife Resources Division.
 “Once you ensure that firearms safety practices are in place, you also want to review and practice precautions that are specific to turkey hunting.”

 Turkey Hunting Safety Tips: